senior-buddy/carrot-ios/README.md

 ## 🗂 Table of Contents

+1. Features
+2. To do
+3. The Picnic Protocol
+4. Sessions
+5. Messages
+6. Receiving Messages from Carrot
+7. Sending Messages to Carrot

+## ✨ Features

+## 📋 To do

 ## 🥪 The Picnic Protocol

 ## 🌎 Sessions

 ## ✉️ Messages

+Messages in Carrot are represented by the `Message<T: Codable>` struct.
+This allows you, the developer, to ...

 ## 📨 Receiving Messages from Carrot